olihough86/BucketSnoop/README.md

 ## Client
-open Firefox and go to about:debugging
+Open Firefox and go to about:debugging

-click on "Load Temporary Add-on"
+Click on "Load Temporary Add-on"

-find /BucketSnoopClient/bucketsnoop.js and load it
+Find /BucketSnoopClient/bucketsnoop.js and load it

 # Usage